-- We describe Scatter's architecture for integrating with an open-source over-the-air provisioning server and capturing device capabilities - We show how Scatter enables and disables features/components in product-line models based on the sets of device capabilities it receives from the provisioning server - We discuss how Scatter transforms requirement specifications into a format that can be manipulated by a constraint solver and how we extend existing constraint-based automation approaches [9] to include resource constraints - We describe the automated variant selection engine, based on a Constraint Logic Programming Finite Domain (CLP(FD)) solver [21, 36], that can dynamically derive a valid configuration of reusable software components suitable for a target device's capabilities and resource constraints - We present data from experiments that show how PLA constraints impact variant selection time for a constraint-based variant selection engine - We present results from field tests using both real and emulated devices to obtain applications from the Scatter-integrated provisioning server - We describe PLA design rules gleaned from our experiments that help to improve variant selection time when using a constraint-based software reuse approach.
+- We show how Scatter enables and disables features/components in product-line models based on the sets of device capabilities it receives from the provisioning server - We describe the automated variant selection engine, based on a Constraint Logic Programming Finite Domain (CLP(FD)) solver [21, 37], that can dynamically derive a valid configuration of reusable software components suitable for a target device's capabilities and resource constraints - We present data from experiments that show how PLA constraints impact variant selection time for a constraint-based variant selection engine - We describe PLA design rules gleaned from our experiments that help to improve variant selection time when using a constraint-based software reuse approach.

-This paper builds on our previous work on software reuse that involved automatically deriving product-variants for mobile devices with a constraint solver [38].
+This paper builds on our previous work on software reuse that involved automatically deriving product-variants for mobile devices with a constraint solver [40].
 In particular, this paper enhances previous work by describing the design and functionality of a Scatter-integrated server for performing over-the-air provisioning of mobile devices.
 We also offer new empirical results obtained from field testing the Scatter-integrated provisioning server with both real and emulated mobile devices.
 The new results show that despite the apparent complexity of product-line composition rules and non-functional requirements, a constraint solver can be used to derive a product variant quickly enough to support over-the-air provisioning.

-The remainder of this paper is organized as follows: Section 2 presents the train food services application that we use as an example product-line throughout the paper; Section 3 describes the challenges of dynamically composing reusable software components for different mobile devices and the unresolved problems of using current techniques; Section 4 presents architectures for integrating an automated variant selection mechanism into an over-the-air provisioning server; Section 5 shows how Scatter automatically transforms PLA requirements and mobile device resources into a model that can be operated on by the CLP(FD) based variant selector; Section 6 analyzes the results of field tests and simulations of using Scatter for over-the-air provisioning; Section 7 summarizes product-line design rules that we have learned from our results that improve the speed at which a product variant can be selected; Section 8 compares our work on Scatter with related research; and Section 9 presents lessons learned and concluding remarks.
+The remainder of this paper is organized as follows: Section 2 presents the train food services application that we use as an example product-line throughout the paper; Section 3 describes the challenges of dynamically composing reusable software components for different mobile devices and the unresolved problems of using current techniques; Section 4 presents architectures for integrating an automated variant selection mechanism into an over-the-air provisioning server; Section 5 shows how Scatter automatically transforms PLA requirements and mobile device resources into a model that can be operated on by the CLP(FD) based variant selector; Section 6 analyzes the results of field tests and simulations of using Scatter for over-the-air provisioning; Section 7 summarizes product-line design rules that we have learned from our results that improve the speed at which a product variant can be selected; Section 8 compares our work on Scatter with related research: and Section 9 presents lessons learned and concluding remarks.